 3.3.
-Estate tax data: Btf, μt and vt
+Estate tax data: Bt, μt and vt

 Estate tax data is the other key data source used in this paper.
 It plays an essential role for several reasons.
 First, because of various data imperfections (e.g. regarding national wealth estimates), we thought that it was important to compute two independent measures of inheritance flows: one "economic flow" indirect measure (based upon national wealth estimates and mortality tables, as described above) and one "fiscal flow" direct measure.
 The fiscal flow is a direct measure in the sense that it was obtained simply by dividing the observed aggregate bequest and gift flow reported to the tax administration (with a few corrections, see below) by national income, and therefore makes no use at all of national wealth estimates.
-Next, we need estate tax data in order to compute the gift-bequest ratio $v_t = V_t^{f0}/B_t^{f0}$ , and in order to obtain reliable, long-run data on the age-wealth profile and to
+Next, we need estate tax data in order to compute the gift-bequest ratio $v_t = V_t^{f0}/B_t^{f0}$ , and in order to obtain reliable, long-run data on the age-wealth profile and to compute the $\mu_t$ ratio.
+Finally, we also use estate tax data in order to know the age structure of decedents, heirs, donors and donees, which we need for our simulations.

-&lt;sup>38 Here we piece together the following data sources: for the late 19th century and early 20th century, we use the private wealth and national income estimates of the authors of the time (see e.g. Giffen (1878) and Bowley (1920)); for the period going from the 1920s to the 1970s, we use the series reported by Atkinson and Harrison (1978); for the 1990s-2000s we use the official personal wealth series released on hmrc.gov.uk.
+&lt;sup>37 Here we piece together the following data sources: for the late 19th century and early 20th century, we use the private wealth and national income estimates of the authors of the time (see e.g. Giffen (1878) and Bowley (1920)); for the period going from the 1920s to the 1970s, we use the series reported by Atkinson and Harrison (1978); for the 1990s-2000s we use the official personal wealth series released on hmrc.gov.uk.
 See also Solomou and Weale (1997, p.316), whose 1920-1995 UK wealth-income ratio series display a similar U-shaped pattern (from 600% in the interwar down to less than 400% in the 1950s-1970s, up to 500%-600% in the 1980s-1990s).

-Here we use for the post-1952 period the net worth series (household and non-profit sectors) released by the Federal Reserve (see e.g. Statistical Abstract of the U.S. 2010, Table 706), and for the pre-1952 period the personal wealth series computed by Kopczuk and Saez (2004, Table A) and Wolff (1989).
+&lt;sup>38 Here we use for the post-1952 period the net worth series (household and non-profit sectors) released by the Federal Reserve (see e.g. Statistical Abstract of the U.S. 2010, Table 706), and for the pre-1952 period the personal wealth series computed by Kopczuk and Saez (2004, Table A) and Wolff (1989).

-&lt;sup>40 All estate tax series, references and computations are described in a detailed manner in Appendix B. Here we simply present the main data sources and conceptual issues.
+&lt;sup>39 All estate tax series, references and computations are described in a detailed manner in Appendix B. Here we simply present the main data sources and conceptual issues.